khulnasoft-lab/design.khulnasoft.com/contents/usability/helping-users.md

 ### Linking to documentation in help drawers

 Links to the documentation should be used sparingly since our goal is to present the necessary reference information in the UI.
 If you need to link to additional documentation, add one link at the end of the drawer content so users can learn more if they found the drawer content insufficient.
-When adding links to the drawer markdown file implementation should include a test to test the links between the drawers and docs.

 ### Localization of Help Drawer content